 Even if you have high blood pressure, you can still have superb quality life insurance with affordable premiums.

-With assistance from your agent and doctor, as well as commitment by you to stay healthy, you can still obtain a policy which will provide for your family.
+With assistance from your agent and doctor, as well as a personal commitment to stay healthy, you can obtain a policy which will provide for your family.